Create Ambiance and Function with the Right Lighting Design

 Task lighting – functional lighting for a specific activity like reading or cooking

 Accent lighting is used to focus on a particular element or decorate a space.

 This spectacular kitchen in a two-story, 5,170-square-foot Modern style home with five bedrooms and 5.5 baths uses the three types of lighting to create an attractive and functional space.
 To light up the entire kitchen, there are well-positioned recessed ceiling lights.
 The second and third types are the under-cabinet lights and the pendant lights over the kitchen island, which serve as both task and accent lighting (Plan #161-1084).

 5. Overused Recessed Lighting

-Don’t overwhelm rooms in the house – kitchen, bathroom, bedroom, Great Room, media room - with recessed ceiling lights since these particular lights cannot properly illuminate the space.
+Don’t overwhelm rooms in the house – kitchen, bathroom, bedroom, Great Room, media room – with recessed ceiling lights because these particular lights cannot properly illuminate the space.
 The lights can either be overly bright or keep some areas in the dark.
-Besides, you will only be wasting energy.
+Besides, you'll only be wasting energy.

 Solution: Try not to rely too heavily on recessed lights.
 Design a plan where you can figure out the right number of recessed lights for the size and specifics of the space.
 Don’t be afraid to use pendant lights, sconces, chandeliers, track lights, or wall, table, and floor lamps.

 Some experts advise adding controls to the lights that you already have installed: “Put them on separate switches so they can be turned on separately, or add a dimmer for additional control.”